~12 min read

 Use a Calculated Column

 When you need a row-level value that users can filter or sort by (like a category label, age bucket, or profit tier), a calculated column is the right choice.
-Just remember -- it's stored in memory for every row.
+Just remember: it is stored in memory for every row.

 Consider a Measure